Ambulance Waiting Times (Local Reporting) Bill

 Groups Affected

-- Clinical Commissioning Groups (CCGs): Will be able to monitor ambulance performance within their areas.
+- Clinical Commissioning Groups (CCGs): CCGs will be able to see how ambulance response times vary within their areas, which may help with resource allocation and service planning.

 Powered by nyModel